nodecg/nodecg/tutorials/nodecg-configuration.md

 	- `environment` _String_ An arbitrary name you choose for this environment.
 Something like `production`, `development`, `staging`, etc.
 	- `postServerItem` _String_ Your Rollbar project's POST_SERVER_ITEM_ACCESS_TOKEN
 	- `postClientItem` _String_ Your Rollbar project's POST_CLIENT_ITEM_ACCESS_TOKEN
+- `bundles` _Object_ Contains configuration for bundles.
+	- `disabled` _Array of strings_ An array of bundle directories for modules that should be disabled (not loaded during NodeCG bootstrap).

 ### Example Config
 ```json